 Trusts (both inter vivos and will trusts) are routinely used in Jersey for many types of private wealth holding structures.
 In 2009 Jersey law was changed to permit the incorporation and use of foundations (corporate bodies with some of the characteristics of a trust) (Foundations (Jersey) Law 2009).
 However, Jersey immovable property cannot be held directly on trust or by a Jersey foundation.

-In addition, Jersey recognises a number of different forms of partnership all of which are capable of holding private family wealth, including a:
+In addition, Jersey recognises a number of different forms of partnership all of which are capable of holding private family wealth, including:

-- Common law partnership.
+- Common law partnerships

 - Limited partnership.

-- Limited liability partnership.
+- Limited liability partnerships

-- Separate limited partnership.
+- Separate limited partnerships

-- Incorporated partnership.
+- Incorporated partnerships